-The District does not offer an Early Retirement Incentive Program; therefore, we did not perform procedures related to the Early Retirement Incentive Program.
+The District did not offer an Early Retirement Incentive Program during the current year; therefore, we did not perform procedures related to the Early Retirement Incentive Program.

 The District does not have any Juvenile Court Schools; therefore, we did not perform any procedures related to Juvenile Court Schools.